Introducing the Grata MCP Server

 No new platform.
 No parallel workflow.
 The data your LLM has been missing, connected where your team already works.

 Grata's data is built differently than what any LLM can reach on its own.
-We pull from foundational intelligence, private insights, and exclusive network data - live deals, active mandates, conference attendee lists, proprietary intent signals, banker and investor networks.
+We pull from foundational intelligence, private insights, and exclusive network data — active mandates, conference attendee lists, proprietary intent signals, banker and investor networks.
 All of it runs through a cleaning and reconciliation process before our 600 research analysts audit the output.
 The result is a dataset with coverage and depth that has no public equivalent.

 Connect it to your LLM and you can run investment-grade workflows that weren't possible before: thesis generation, target identification, market mapping, deal screening, comps analysis, buyer list building.
-And because Grata surfaces data that LLMs simply can't reach on their own, it unlocks things that were previously off the table entirely - filings research, conference travel planning, live deal browsing, intent monitoring.
+And because Grata surfaces data that LLMs simply can't reach on their own, it unlocks things that were previously off the table entirely — filings research, conference travel planning, live mandate browsing, intent monitoring.

 What This Looks Like in Practice